flancia-coop/doc.anagora.org/iso-a-nice-team-wiki.md

 Too free-form, no realtime collaborative editing, sync is either too technical (Git) or too brittle for multiple users (Obsidian Sync).

 Otherwise, it's perfect. :-)

+(Engineering will have one or more Massive Wikis, of course.)

 ## Notion